-About Art and Design in Laguna Beach
+About Art in Laguna Beach

 Home to a vibrant artist community, Laguna Beach has dozens of art museums and galleries along with a robust summer calendar filled with activities and opportunities for art lovers.